-Since the commencement of World War II the involvement of women in the military has undergone a great many changes.
-From women being household wives, to then stepping up to the roles of men in fixing planes and trucks allowing men to go and fight in the war.
+Since the commencement of World War I the involvement of women in the military has undergone a great many changes.
+Women have always been part of the support for war, they have always been the wives of the soldiers and supported them as they go off to battle.
+This aspect only started to change when there was a growing shortage of men at war so women stepped up to the roles of men in fixing planes and trucks allowing men to go and fight in battle.

-When and where did it begin and why was it enforced?
+When and where did it begin and why was it created?

 This video gives a brief introduction of what it was like for woman in WWII